 For others, the 2008 election was distressing and enraging - and energizing for a different, hateful reason.
 Providing a clear sign that the racial demographics of the United States were shifting, white nationalists, neo-Nazis, and anti-government militia movements began to organize.
 Indeed, research has shown that 2008 served as a "rebirth" of the anti-government militia movement from the 1990s.
-As the Southern Poverty Law Center (SPLC) has documented, after falling off the radar for nearly a decade, the far-right, anti-government militia movement returned - and with a Black president leading the United States, the movement grew more politically engaged.
+12 As the Southern Poverty Law Center (SPLC) has documented, after falling off the radar for nearly a decade, the far-right, anti-government militia movement returned - and with a Black president leading the United States, the movement grew more politically engaged.

 The final weeks of the 2008 election saw an increase in hate crimes targeting racial and ethnic minorities.
-Less than a month before Election Day, two white supremacists were arrested for planning to kill Black school children and assassinate then-Senator Obama.
-Just days after President Obama was elected, a Black church was burned to the ground.
+Less than a month before Election Day, two white supremacists were arrested for planning to kill Black schoolchildren and assassinate then-Senator Obama.
+Just days after President Obama was elected, a Black church was burnt to the ground.
 From church burnings to physical assaults, an increase in violence and hate was also evident in the immediate aftermath of the election of President Barack Obama.
-Days of the control of the election of President Barack Obama.

 According to the FBI, there were 2,951 reported anti-Black hate crimes in 2008 as racial tension grew during the run-up to and aftermath of that year's presidential election.
-Anti-Black hate crimes spiked in 2008 - and while they have remained high since then, 2021 was the first year since 2008 where reported anti-Black hate crimes surpassed 2008 numbers.
+Anti-Black hate crimes spiked in 2008 - and while they have remained high since then, they have not returned to the same level as they were during President Obama's first year in office.